 Avoid these holiday hazards to stay safe and merry this season

-While holiday traditions may look a bit different this year, we encourage everyone to celebrate safely.
-Each year, emergency rooms throughout the country see a seasonal spike of common accidents during the holidays.
-There are a few things you can do to enjoy your holidays and avoid the ER:
+While holiday traditions may have looked a bit different last year, you might already be delegating out who’s making the turkey and the cranberry sauce, excited to safely see friends and family again this holiday season.
+Even without a pandemic, emergency rooms throughout the country see a seasonal spike of common accidents during the holidays each year.
+Here are a few things you can do to enjoy your holidays and avoid the ER:

 Cuts and lacerations